RedTimeDB/RedTimeDB/CONTRIBUTING.md

 1. For bugs
     - Check it's not an environment issue.
 For example, if running on Kubernetes, make sure prerequisites are in place. (state stores, bindings, etc.)

-## Contributing to RedTimeDB
+## Contributing to RedEpochDB

-This section describes the guidelines for contributing code / docs to RedTimeDB.
+This section describes the guidelines for contributing code / docs to RedEpochDB.

 ### Pull Requests